jnvipul/cars_identifier/README.md

 <br>*Build and Deploy a Deep Learning model as a publicaly API endpoint on a clould provider.*

 ## Tasks Completed
-- Train a deep learning model to identify car details
+- Trained a deep learning model to identify car details
 - Wrap above model in a python flask app
+- Created a vanilla UI to upload a picture from browser and perform predictions
-- Dockerised the flask app
+- Dockerised the flask web app
 - Docker container deployed on a Google Cloud VM instance
-- Created Open API specification for the same
+- Created Open API specification for the same using Swagger

 ## Dataset
 Training and testing has been done using [Stanford Cars 196 dataset]()